Jungfrau in Winter: Best Things to Do in Wengen, Jungfraujoch & Meiringen

 Playhouse Wengen – children’s daycare center is located right next to the ski school

-What to do in Wengen in winter for non-skiers
+What to Do in Wengen in Winter for Non-Skiers

-Wengen Tourist Office also organizes all kinds of free events, so make sure to stop by and ask for their weekly program.
+The Wengen Tourist Office also organizes all kinds of free events, so make sure to stop by and ask for their weekly program.
+We joined a free culinary village walk and it turned out to be a fun activity for the whole family.
+You learn a bit about the village’s history and sample local specialties along the way.

 Traditional Swiss dish Ghackets mit Hörnli at a local restaurant in Wengen, Jungfrau Region, Switzerland